-Item: 2.F.
-June 3, 2025 Board Meeting
+Item: 3.B.
+June 10, 2025 Board Meeting

-TITLE: Public Hearing on the Proposed 2025-26 Budget
+TITLE: 2025-26 Adopted Budget

 HISTORY: The Napa County Office of Education is on the single budget adoption cycle, which means the budget is adopted in June for the succeeding year.
 The budget is then officially revised throughout the year as projected income and expenses are adjusted.
-Starting in 2014-15, at least one public hearing on the LCAP, and one public hearing on the budget, must be held at a public meeting prior to a separate public meeting when the LCAP and budget are adopted.

-CURRENT PROPOSAL: The proposed General Fund budget is submitted with a small surplus projected in the unrestricted component for 2025-26 and the subsequent two fiscal years.
+CURRENT PROPOSAL: The Adopted General Fund budget is submitted with a small deficit projected in the unrestricted component for 2025-26 and the subsequent two fiscal years.
 General Fund reserves are projected to exceed the state required 3% reserve for the budget year and the two subsequent fiscal years.

-In addition to the General Fund budget, included are the budgets for the following Funds: SELPA Pass-Through, Child Development, Cafeteria, Special Reserves for Capital Outlay, Post-Employment Benefits, and School Facilities.
-The proposed budget is presented for the purpose of accepting public input prior the adoption of the final budget at the June 10, 2025 Board meeting.
+In addition to the General Fund budget, included are the budgets for the following Funds: SELPA Pass-Through, Child Development, Cafeteria, Special Reserves for Capital Outlay, Post-Employment Benefits, and School Facilities